ctesta-oneillmsft/claribi/Instructions/Labs/00/FullSetupREADME.md

 ## Requirements

 1. An Azure Account with the ability to create an Azure Synapse Workspace

-2. A Power BI Pro or Premium account to host Power BI reports

-3. Install [Power BI Desktop](https://www.microsoft.com/download/details.aspx?id=58494) on your lab computer or VM

 ## Exercise 1: Azure setup